WingTillDie/google_earth_time_zone/README.md

 # google_earth_time_zone
 Show time zone map on
-1. Google Maps on mobile, and web.
+1. Google Maps on web, and mobile.
 2. Google Earth in web browser, mobile, and desktop, also shows time.

 The project is based on this file: